davesteele/argparse_formatter/README.md

 class are not considered part of the **argparse** API.
 There is therefore a small risk that the code may break with a future standard library release.
 The module has been tested across all supported Python 3 versions.

+As it turns out, this is a more primitive version of a rich formatter that has been [long proposed](https://bugs.python.org/issue12806) for inclusion in Python.
+It would be good for that formatter to be merged - it eliminates the API-migration risk.

 Demo